-Workers’ compensation insurance throughout Tennessee in Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
+Workers’ compensation insurance throughout Tennessee in Knoxville, Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
 Also serving the surrounding states of Kentucky, Illinois, Missouri and Alabama.

 Workers’ compensation insurance covers employees injured on the job or in auto accidents while on business.
 It also covers work-related illnesses.
 We’ll work with you to find a solution that creates a safer and more productive workplace.

 Workers’ compensation insurance, or simply workers’ comp, is not just a legal requirement in some states–it’s an investment in your staff’s security.